What qualifies as a start up business loan?

 Your time in business is the date on your business license.
 For Corporations, it is the Incorporation date listed with the Secretary of State.
 The state will not recognize the starting date of the business until you register with the state.
 So register your business as soon as possible because it will make sure your business will has the time in business needed to qualify.

-FAQ, Frequently asked Questions on how to get a start up business loan
+Frequently asked Questions FAQ – How to get a start up business loan

-How can I get financing to start a business such as a start up business loan?
+How can I get financing to start a business?

 Do banks give loans to start a business?